entn-at/sim-rir-configuration-generator/README.md

 # Simulate Virtual Rooms Configuration
-Generate large-scale simulated data for training deep neural networks for far-field speech recognition.
+Generate large-scale simulated room configuration

 # How to use